 Operating Budget

-Companies use the Operating Budget to forecast and analyze projected income and expenses over a specific period.
-Usually, the management makes the operating budgets time-based.
+This budget type is employed to forecast and analyze projected income and expenses over a specific timeframe.

-Operating Budgets include costs related to sales, production, labor, material, overhead, manufacturing, and administration.
+They include costs related to sales, production, labor, materials, overhead, manufacturing, and administration, assisting management in monitoring and controlling expenditures on regular and discretionary items.

 Cash Flow Budget

-The purpose of the Cash Flow Budget is to monitor the incoming and outgoing cash of the company.
-It helps the management to use their cash wisely.
+The primary purpose of a Cash Flow Budget is to monitor the inflow and outflow of cash within an organization.

 Financial Budget

-It is a comprehensive overview of the company’s spending against revenues for core operating activities.
+It provides a comprehensive representation of the company’s overall financial health, offering insight into spending patterns relative to revenues for core operating activities.

 Static Budget

-Hence, the nature of such expenses is static.
-As the name suggests, a Static Budget is a fixed budget that remains unchanged despite changes in sales or revenue.
+As the name suggests, a Static Budget remains fixed regardless of fluctuations in sales or revenue.

 Components of a Budget Statement

-Moreover, the final column depicts the difference between the estimated and actual spending.
-This allows the management to know whether the budget is surplus, balanced, or deficit.
+This structure allows management to determine whether the budget is in surplus, balanced, or deficit.

 Secondly, it includes Personnel expenses such as employee salaries, Employee Benefits Spends, and Commissions.
 Lastly, it includes all Operating expenses.